How the Program Works

 Step 2: Register a child for your care

-Once approved, a provider can start registering children receiving publicly-funded child care.
+Once approved, the state will send the newly licensed provider a tablet and instructions for using the Time, Attendance and Payment (TAP)system, KinderConnect.
+A child care provider resource guide can be found here.
+A provider can then start registering children receiving publicly-funded child care.
 Before the provider accepts children into care, the provider or parent MUST report that the child plans to attend to HCJFS through a “Child Care Connection.”
 This connection authorizes the child to the provider.

 Step 3: Decide the Days and Hours you will care for each child